tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - Sanctuary
 		 - A long house, like the flipped hull of a ship rendered in a latice interwoven with vines, small purple flowers dot the vines
 		 - the latice is reinforced [[mold]]
-		 - Adepts cover the complex, tending to the vines sculpting them, from affar they blend in, looking like mites
+		 - Acolytes cover the complex, tending to the vines sculpting them, from affar they blend in, looking like mites
+	 - Acolytes
+		 - Acolytes entire bodies are covered with flowers and clover, like Pomeranian Monkeys, they nurture the
+		 - As you approach you may encounter an acolyte planting
 	 - Seer
 		 - A mound of masks, locked in a rictus smile carved into dried green stalks, covered in the
-	 - Acolytes entire bodies are covered with flowers and clover, like Pomeranian Monkeys, they nurture the
+		 - Can only see moments of extreme positive emotion
-	 - Asks you to excise the face and and plant it in a specific hex
+	 - The Seer asks you to excise the working mask from the network and and plant it in a specific hex
  - **[[The Stalk Seer]]:**
 	 - Resides in the [[{The Woven City}]]
 	 - Knighted